jdh4/python-gpu/README.md

 ### CuPy Documentation

 Take a look at the [CuPy reference manual](https://docs.cupy.dev/en/stable/reference/index.html).
-Could you use CuPy to speed-up your research?
+Can you use CuPy in your research?

 # JAX